 In order to reveal the presence of paramagnetic species, the hybrid gel-derived TiO2 material (HSGT) as well as the reference titania gel without acetylacetone (SGT) were characterized by EPR spectroscopy.
-Each
+Each measurement was repeated after 12 h leaving the sample in the sample-holder of the spectrometer to avoid any light exposure.

 The EPR spectrum of the HSGT powder at room temperature, reported in Figure 2 (curve a), presents a complex anisotropic lineshape, that is correlated to the presence of stable radicals adsorbed on the HSGT surface.
 The spectrum does not show any signal ascribable to Ti^{3+} ions (Chiesa et al., 2013), thus excluding the presence of a significant amount of this species in the sample.
-Consequently, it can be inferred that also in the case of HSGT the spectrum is due to stably adsorbed $\bullet O_2^-$ species.
+Consequently, it can be inferred that also in the case of HSGT the spectrum is due to stably adsorbed ${}^{\bullet}O_2^{-}$ species.